 The Difference between the Scheduler and Dispatcher –

-Consider a situation, where various process residing in the ready queue and waiting for execution.
-But CPU can’t execute all the process of ready queue simultaneously, operating system has to choose a particular process on the basis of scheduling algorithm used.
-So, this procedure of selecting a process among various process is done by scheduler.
-Now here the task of scheduler completed.
-Now dispatcher comes into the picture as scheduler have decided a process for execution, it is dispatcher who takes that process from ready queue to the running status, or you can say that providing CPU to that process is the task of the dispatcher.
+Consider a situation, where various processes are residing in the ready queue waiting to be executed.
+The CPU cannot execute all of these processes simultaneously, so the operating system has to choose a particular process on the basis of the scheduling algorithm used.
+So, this procedure of selecting a process among various processes is done by the scheduler.
+Once the scheduler has selected a process from the queue, the dispatcher comes into the picture, and it is the dispatcher who takes that process from the ready queue and moves it into the running state.
+Therefore, the scheduler gives the dispatcher an ordered list of processes which the dispatcher moves to the CPU over time.